aftabanjum4451/Multi-class-Sentiment-Classification/README.md

 - Data Exploratory analysis
 - class inbalnce
 - Build and train the Model
+- Evaluate our model on the test set

+## Embedding
+- Bage of Words
+- TFIDF
+- Glove pre-trained

+## Model
 - ML Model
   - Random Forest
   - Naive bayes
-  -Deep Learning Models
+- Deep Learning Models
   - CNN classifier
   - LSTM
-- Evaluate our model on the test set

-## Embedding
-- Bage of Words
-- TFIDF
-- Glove pre-trained

 ## How to Run The Code